 Keeping that in mind, the Blu-ray release of Nisekoi flies in the face of everything we've examined up to this point.

 I didn't mix up these screencaps.
-On the left, you can see what aired on Japanese televisions in a shameless fanservice episode set at a hot springs.
+On the left, you can see what aired on Japanese televisions in a shameless fanservice episode set at a hot spring.
 In the TV edition, wisps of steam barely cover the chest of a girl tragically born without nipples; you'd think that, like Terra Formars, the "censorship" would be removed for the boys and girls thirsty enough to shell out the cash for an explicit version on a disc.
 In a bizarre twist, the BD is actually less racy than the broadcast episode.
 The studio literally censored their own show for a format that has next to no censorship barriers.

 The whole thing is bewildering to the point of being laughable.
 Production house Shaft got their audience all hot and bothered only to flick them in the dick.